 1850 or earlier, Zelkova with dragon image grain-pattern (Dragon-wood), Kangwha Island, prison colony for the Kingdom of Korea for two thousand years.

 This magnificent chest was discovered on Kangwha Island after the Japanese Occupation by an esteemed American missionary doctor who went to the prison to treat the sick and the dying.
-He was allowed to take this chest away as furniture was not valued by the government at that era.
+He could take this chest away as furniture was not valued by the government at that era.
 The chest was made for a scholar, a member of an elite class, who found disfavor at Court and was sent into exile on this prison colony.